 • Always follow the manufacturer’s instructions.

-• Always follow your company’s work health and safety policies and procedures.
+• Always follow your company’s workplace health and safety policies and procedures.

 As a general rule the PPE for using a backpack vacuum cleaner includes…

 • Ear muffs or plugs may be necessary depending on noise discomfort levels.
 Backpack vacuums with bypass motors are a lot louder than those with flo-thru motors so keep that in mind.

 • On a building site, hard hats and other additional protection may be required.